Gatongone/Geparate/README.md

 # Geparate
-The decoupling framework for Unity3D
+A lonely framework for a lonely man.